Dental Implants

 Can I Eat Normally After the Procedure?

 Once the dental implants have healed, you should be able to eat all your favourite foods with confidence.
 Immediately following the procedure, you will need to follow a soft foods diet for a short period, and you will need to be selective about your food items to allow the implants to effectively bond with bone structure.
-While some patience is necessarily, the results should be well worth the brief period of limitations.
+While some patience is necessary, the results should be well worth the brief period of limitations.
 If you have any questions about which foods you can eat and which you should avoid, we will be happy to provide details.